frisinacho/frisinacho.github.io/_drafts/xiaomi-band-vs-fitbit.md

 <a href="{{ site.url }}/assets/img/posts/xiaomi-battery.png" rel="View full size" target="_blank">![]({{ site.url }}/assets/img/xiaomi-battery.jpg "Xiaomi Mi Band Battery"){:height="480px" width="270px"}</a>

 The Fitbit's battery lasted around one week.
 But what a surprise when I discovered that, after almost two months of use, the Xiaomi's battery were still going on.
 That's about 8 times more!
+It's true that the interface is not the same, and probably it doesn't have the same information either...
+But it does what I want and what I really need in a smartband.

 [xiaomi]: http://www.mi.com/my/miband
 [fitbit]: https://www.fitbit.com/charge